China tax cut, falling yuan dim Hong Kong’s allure as shopping destination

 Related topics

-China’s decision to cut import tariffs and the rapid depreciation of the yuan poses a serious threat to Hong Kong’s status as a shoppers’ paradise for tourists from the mainland, say analysts.
+China’s decision to cut import tariffs and the rapid depreciation of the yuan pose a serious threat to Hong Kong’s status as a shoppers’ paradise for tourists from the mainland, say analysts.

 Visitors from the mainland account for a third of the total visitors to the city, and have been instrumental to the recovery of its retail sector since last year.
 The tax cut could affect the way Chinese tourists spend their money in Hong Kong.